This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The CCI is empowered to initiate an inquiry into anticompetitive agreements or unilateral conduct of its own volition, on receipt of any information or on the basis of a reference from the central or a state government or a statutory authority.4 Any person, consumer or association of persons or consumers can provide information that may trigger a detailed inquiry.
 If the CCI establishes the existence of a prima facie case, it directs the DG to carry out an investigation, which culminates in a detailed report.
 Thereafter, the CCI typically invites the alleged cartelists’ views on the DG’s report and offers them the opportunity to explain their position orally.
 Finally, if the CCI finds that a cartel exists or an agreement is anticompetitive, it may impose penalties and pass any other orders it deems appropriate.

 In this chapter, we review recent developments and trends in cartel jurisprudence and enforcement in India.
 First, we set out an overview of substantive law relating to cartels.
 Second, we review the evolving nature of evidence required to prove an agreement (a necessary precursor to the existence of a cartel).
-Finally, we consider the concept of the ‘single economic entity’ sometimes used by alleged cartel participants part of the same group of companies to avoid liability under the Competition Act.
+Finally, we consider the concept of the ‘single economic entity’ sometimes used by alleged cartel participants that are part of the same group of companies to avoid liability under the Competition Act.

 Cartels: an overview of the substantive law